You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 The Foundation: Your Morning Routine Is Your Sleep Routine

-The most powerful sleep intervention happens within the first 60 minutes of waking: morning light exposure.
+The most powerful sleep intervention happens within 60 minutes of waking: morning light exposure.

 Your circadian rhythm is set by light.
 Specialized retinal ganglion cells (melanopsin-containing) detect blue light (460-480nm wavelength) and send signals to the suprachiasmatic nucleus (SCN) in your hypothalamus.
 The SCN is your master clock, coordinating every peripheral clock in your body—liver, pancreas, muscles, fat cells.